 Please refer to guidance included earlier in this document on Vision Mātauranga.

-If you identify one or more Vision Mātauranga themes in Section 2, please include discussion of this within Section 3d, for example, on consultation and linkages, relevance, conceptual framework and/or proposal design, and outcomes.
+If you identify one or more Vision Matauranga themes in Section 2, please include here:

+- Discussion of this, for example, on consultation and linkages, relevance, conceptual framework and/or proposal design, and outcomes. - Any statements on Vision Mātauranga.